-Limited club bikes are handed out by club representatives wearing gloves and wiped down with anti-viral wipes after sessions to minimise the risk of virus transmission.
+Limited club bikes are handed out by club representatives.
 Riders should preferably bring their own gloves, pads and full-face helmets.
 These can be purchased online or from local bicycle shops.
 The club can lend out limited safety gear too if required.

 Cost per session: